Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-The digestive system connects to Diet, Physical Digestion and Chemical Digestion.
-The Cambridge IGCSE Biology resource hub links every Human Nutrition resource.
+The gut links to Physical Digestion, Chemical Digestion, Diet and Enzymes.
+The Cambridge IGCSE Biology resource hub links every Human Nutrition subtopic.

 Common mistakes students make

-• Including liver or pancreas as part of the alimentary canal — they are accessory organs.
+• Calling the liver part of the alimentary canal (it is an accessory organ).

-• Confusing absorption (nutrients into blood) with egestion (faeces out).
+• Confusing absorption (into blood) with assimilation (into cells).

 When you need more support

-If organ-order and function questions keep losing marks, work through the Digestive System quiz, then book a Cambridge IGCSE Biology tutor.
+If digestive-system pathway questions keep costing marks, work through the Human Nutrition topical past paper questions and the Digestive System quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 How do I revise the digestive system effectively?
-Study the diagram, practise name-in-order stems, then take the Digestive System quiz.
+Draw the pathway from memory, label functions, link to physical and chemical digestion subtopics, then take the Digestive System quiz.

 Ready to master Cambridge IGCSE Biology digestive system?